-The Adapt Clinic provides free genetic counselling to people across British Columbia who have a diagnosis of a psychiatric or mental health disorder.
+The Adapt clinic provides free genetic counselling to people living in BC who have a diagnosis of a psychiatric disorder, or a family member with a psychiatric disorder.

 While there is no genetic test for psychiatric or mental health disorders, genetic counsellors can look at your family history to offer you and your family a better understanding of why you might have mental health problems, and how you can protect your mental health for the future.